Please read through these frequently asked questions about the JET Program and specific sections on how to apply.

 I have not studied Japanese and/or have not taken a Japanese language proficiency exam.
 Am I eligible for the JET Program?

-No. A photocopy of this document will suffice.
+No. Uploading a scan of this document will suffice.

 Do I have to be a U.S. citizen in order to apply for the JET Program?